wavefrontHQ/docs/pages/doc/integrations_tmc_howto.md

 2. Navigate to the cluster that you want to configure.
 3. On the cluster details page, in the top right corner, click **Actions** and select **Tanzu Observability > Configure collector**.

-   The **Configure** page displays the current the YAML code for the Collector.
+   The **Configure** page displays the current YAML code for the Collector.
 4. Edit the YAML code to modify the Collector configuration.

    * You can edit the code directly in the provided code text box.